ShamimWebDev/Green-Earth-A6/readme.md

 3. What are arrow functions in ES6?

-Ans:**arrow functions:**  in ES6 arrow functions is  short way of wring functions
+Ans: **arrow functions:**  in ES6 arrow functions is  short way of wring functions

 ---

 4. How does destructuring assignment work in ES6?

-Ans: **destructuring assignment:** separating the value from array and object
+Ans: **destructuring assignment:** separate the value from array and object

 ---

 5. Explain template literals in ES6.
-How are they different from string concatenation
+How are they different from string concatenation?

-Ans: **template literals:** is template strings, which is more flexible and convenient way to create strings.
+Ans: **template literals:** is template strings, which is more flexible and convenient way to create strings using "`",and ${} we can add variables and expression, it is more easy than String concatenation.

 ---